-Johanna Wharton, Ethan’s mother, described stepping into Ethan’s world as ‘the joy of walking through shafts of colour and light; a dazzling kaleidoscope’.
-She wrote a book about her experiences with Ethan that inspired the creation of Kaleidoscope the show, a work that allows Ethan to express himself, through a physical form he loves, circus.
-The show journeys through the ups and downs of everyday life and celebrates the unique spirit of Ethan.
+Come and view life through Ethan’s eyes with Kaleidoscope, a joyous, poetic circus experience that explores the great beauty found in the smallest things.
+Ethan Hugh was diagnosed with Asperger’s Syndrome at four years of age.
+Because of this syndrome, Ethan perceives the world differently, and unwittingly invited his mother to view his world with him.
+Joanna described stepping into Ethan’s world as ‘the joy of walking through shafts of colour and light; a dazzling kaleidoscope’.
+She wrote a book about her experiences with Ethan that inspired the creation of Kaleidoscope the show, a work that allows Ethan to express himself through a physical form he loves – circus.

-‘Sometimes the heart breaks and cracks open because so much love is bursting through’-Ethan
+“Sometimes the heart breaks and cracks open because so much love is bursting through.” – Ethan Hugh